Assault and Battery Attorney in Baton Rouge

 Facing assault and battery charges in Baton Rouge?
 It's more serious than you might think.
 These charges aren't just common—they come with heavy consequences.
 In Louisiana, nearly 78% of convictions for violent crimes result in jail time.

 So whether you think you're guilty or not, the state is likely to push for tough penalties.
 That's why getting a Baton Rouge criminal defense attorney on your side is crucial.
 Having a good criminal defense lawyer can make all the difference.
 That’s where our team of assault and battery attorneys at Rozas can step in.
-Reach out to a Baton Rouge defense law firm to discuss your case and explore your options.
+Reach out to a Baton Rouge criminal defense law firm to discuss your case and explore your options.
 With the right legal advice, you can fight back and protect your future.

 What is Assault & Battery in Baton Rouge?